MEETING OF IUFRO WG 7.03.13

 This includes the Welcome Reception, dinners, teas and lunches, and shuttle service from ORT International Airport in Johannesburg to Future Africa (and back to airport).
 The post-meeting field trip is NOT included in the registration fees.

-After online registration you will be sent a confirmation email, followed by an invoice for payment of the registration fees, and field trip fees if applicable.
+After online registration you will be sent a confirmation email, followed by instructions on how to pay the registration and field trip fees.

 Venue and Accommodation